postalXdude/PySplash/README.md

 ## ToDo
 - add an option to wait for certain url (if possible)
-- add methods for get and post request that will not load page content into browser

 ## Docs
 For now there is no docs. <br />